NishchayAnand/software-engineering/Java/Java Platforms/J2EE/JPA/Notes.md

 # Understanding JPA

+Java objects work with classes and objects and represent data as interconnected graph of objects.

+**Object-Relational impedance mismatch or the paradigm mismatch means that the object-oriented model and relational model do not fit together.**

+**Object-Relational Mapping (ORM)** is the programming technique to connect the object-oriented model and the relational model.

-You cannote persist Java objects without having to format them in a shape that the database can understand and accept.
+You cannot persist Java objects without having to format them in a shape that the database can understand and accept.

 Working with Java Objects instead of relational databases is a good thing in the object-oriented programming realm.

 JPA is the answer for the following question, **How easy would it be if I could save the object by simply calling a save method instead of writing JDBC code?**

+JPA is a specification defining an API that takes care of managing the persistence of objects and object-relational mapping.
+Hibernate is the most popular implementation of this specification.

+> NOTE: JPA tells what to do to persist objects, while Hibernate tells how to do it.

+JPA provides the advantage of allowing programmers to work only at level of objects while generating the SQL queries and the boilerplate code for basic CRUD operations: `CREATE`, `READ`, `UPDATE`, `DELETE`.
+This makes the database access more abstract and portable, also speeds up the development.

 ## ORM (Object-Relational Mapping)